echau01/Tetris-Clone/README.md

 ## Introduction

 This project is a re-creation of [Tetris](https://en.wikipedia.org/wiki/Tetris), a classic video game.
-I submitted this project as my term project for CPSC 210 (Software Construction) at UBC.

 ## GIFs of the Application